Die 3. Welt im 2. Weltkrieg - 3www2 Englisch – Die 3. Welt im 2. Weltkrieg

 Twisted History

-The Third World’s omission from Second World War historiography, using the example of Africa
+The Third World’s omission from Second World War historiography, as in the example of Africa

-Lecture by Karl Rössel (recherche international e.V., Cologne, Germany) held at the University of Lucerne (Switzerland) in 2011, revised and updated for the presentation of the exhibition
+Lecture by Karl Rössel (recherche international e.V., Cologne, Germany) held at the University of Lucerne (Switzerland) in 2011, revised and updated for the presentation during the exhibition

 „The Third World in World War II“ in South Africa in 2017.